Arenui

 Misool – Pele Area

-The little islets of Baby Rock and Two Tree Island create amazing dive sites with abundant fish life.
-There is a resident school of batfish at Baby Rock and Two Tree Island is often full of thousands baitfish.
-The Watch Towers is a massive seamount with tons of black coral in the deeper section.
-Schools of yellow snappers, barracudas and giant trevallies can be found in the up-current side.
-On the hard coral plateau lookout for Wobbegong sharks and crocodile fish.
+The islets of Baby Rock and Two Tree Island offer stunning dive sites with abundant marine life.
+A resident school of batfish can be found at Baby Rock, while Two Tree Island is often swarming with thousands of baitfish.
+At The Watch Towers, a massive seamount, divers can find schools of yellow snappers, barracudas, and giant trevallies.
+Look for wobbegong sharks and crocodilefish on the coral plateau.

 Misool – Tomolol Cave

-There is a possibility on this day to visit Tomolol Cave that has a river-sized waterway running through it.
-We take a 20-minute tender ride through a pearl farm and into the rugged interior.
-Once at the cave, we float and paddle our way inside to enjoy the amazing rock formations.
-There is a large opening at the other end and also a ‘secret’ cave to explore.
-This tour is dependent on receiving permission from the pearl farm and local village.
-Check our Tomolol Cave photo album.
+A visit to Tomolol Cave is a special opportunity, involving a 20-minute tender ride through a pearl farm to reach the rugged interior.
+Inside the cave, float through a river-sized waterway to marvel at incredible rock formations, with a large opening at the far end and a hidden cave to explore.
+This tour depends on permission from the pearl farm and local village.

 Penemu Area